Linuxbrew/brew/docs/How-to-build-software-outside-Homebrew-with-Homebrew-keg-only-dependencies.md

 This is because Homebrew keeps it locked inside its individual prefix, rather than symlinking to the publicly-available location, usually `/usr/local`.

-## Advice on potential workarounds.
+## Advice on potential workarounds

 A number of people in this situation are either forcefully linking `keg_only` tools with `brew link --force` or moving default system utilities out of the `$PATH` and replacing them with manually-created symlinks to the Homebrew-provided tool.

 *Please* do not remove macOS native tools and forcefully replace them with symlinks back to the Homebrew-provided tool.
 Doing so can and likely will cause significant breakage when attempting to build software.

-`brew link --force` creates a warning in `brew doctor` to let both you and maintainers know that link exists and could be causing issues.
+`brew link --force` creates a warning in `brew doctor` to let both you and maintainers know that a link exists that could be causing issues.
 If you’ve linked something and there’s no problems at all?
 Feel free to ignore the `brew doctor` error.

 ## How do I use those tools outside of Homebrew?

 Useful, reliable alternatives exist should you wish to use `keg_only` tools outside of Homebrew.

-### Build flags:
+### Build flags

 You can set flags to give configure scripts or Makefiles a nudge in the right direction.
 An example of flag setting: